EUR/USD Candlesticks and Ichimoku Analysis

 - Trend bias: Sideways

-Although the single currency staged another strong rebound last week to 1.0654, renewed selling interest emerged there and euro has dropped again, suggesting the rebound from 1.0352 (last month's low) has ended there, hence bearishness remains for test of 1.0372 support but break there is needed to add credence to this view, bring retest of said recent low at 1.0352 but break there is needed to confirm recent downtrend has resumed for further fall to 1.0300 and later towards 1.0200 which is likely to hold from here.
+Although the single currency staged another strong rebound after falling marginally to 1.0340, as long as last week's high at 1.0623 holds, mild downside bias remains for another decline, below 1.0430-40 would bring retest of 1.0340 support but break there is needed to retain bearishness for medium term downtrend to extend further fall to 1.0300 and later towards 1.0200 which is likely to hold from here.

-On the weekly chart, although the single currency recovered to 1.0654 last week, euro met resistance there and has fallen again, retaining our bearishness for early downtrend to extend further weakness, break of 1.0352 support would bring subsequent fall to 1.0220-30 (1.618 times projection of 1.1616-1.0912 measuring from 1.1366) and later 1.0150 but near term oversold condition should prevent sharp fall below latter level and reckon psychological support at 1.000 would remain intact.
+On the weekly chart, despite last week's brief breach of previous support at 1.0352, lack of follow through selling and the subsequent rebound suggest consolidation above 1.0340 (last week's low) would be seen but as long as resistance area at 1.0623-54 holds, bearishness remains for medium term downtrend to resume later, below 1.0430-40 would bring retest of 1.0340 but break there is needed to extend weakness to 1.0220-30 (1.618 times projection of 1.1616-1.0912 measuring from 1.1366) and later 1.0150, having said that, near term oversold condition should prevent sharp fall below latter level and reckon psychological support at 1.0000 would remain intact.